 There are numerous social and economic consequences of having a criminal record.
 These include possible limitations on job prospects, potential deportation from Canada if you are a visitor or even a landed immigrant, difficulty entering foreign countries, and the social stigma of having a record.
 For example, the U.S. Immigration and Nationality Act make it illegal to enter the United States if you have a criminal record unless you have an entry waiver.
-Such a waiver takes months to process and, if you enlist the assistance of an agency to help with the process, can cost close to \$1,000 (CDN).
+Such a waiver can take up to a year to process and, if you enlist the assistance of an agency to help with the process, can cost close to \$1,000 (CDN).
 Entry waivers are only valid for one year.